• Recipe Index

 • Reheating: I recommend reheating them over the stove covered until warm or microwaving them for a minute.
 Make sure you always add some sauce on top.
 If previously frozen, take them out the night before you plan to reheat them.

-• Serving suggestions: They taste incredible with a refreshing mango-avocado salad or cauliflower mash to keep it low-carb.
+• Serving suggestions: They taste incredible with a refreshing Mango Avocado salad or Cauliflower Mash (low-carb).
 Other options are noodles, pita bread, oven-roasted potatoes, or any vegetable side of your choice.

 • Serving size: I count about 2 to 3 meatballs per person.